Armed Forces Day

-Many nations around the world observe some kind of Armed Forces Day to honor their military forces.
-This day is not to be confused with Veterans Day or Memorial Day.
+An Armed Forces Day, alongside its branch-specific variants often referred to as Army or Soldier's Day, Navy or Sailor's Day, and Air Force or Aviator's Day, is a holiday dedicated to honoring the armed forces, or one of their branches, of a sovereign state, including their personnel, history, achievements, and sacrifices.
+It's often patriotic or nationalistic in nature, carrying information value outside of the conventional boundaries of a military's subculture and into the wider civilian society.
+Many nations around the world observe this day.
+It is usually distinct from a Veterans or Memorial Day, as the former is dedicated to those who previously served and the latter is dedicated to those who perished in the fulfillment of their duties.

 Africa

 Egypt

-In Egypt, Armed Forces Day is celebrated on 6 October, the date on which the October War of 1973 began with the Egyptian Army's successful crossing of the Suez Canal that culminated in the capture of the Bar Lev Line.
+In Egypt, Armed Forces Day is celebrated on 6 October, the date on which the Yom Kippur War of 1973 began with the Egyptian Army's successful crossing of the Suez Canal that culminated in the capture of the Bar Lev Line.

 Liberia

 Armed Forces Day is celebrated on 11 February.

 Mali

-Mali Army Day is celebrated on 20 January.
+Mali Armed Forces Day is celebrated on 20 January.

 Mauritania

 Mauritanian Armed Forces Day is celebrated on 10 July.
-Armed forces day is marked with events of national importance, such as flag raising ceremonies, awards ceremonies and military parades.
+Armed Forces Day is marked with events of national importance, such as flag raising ceremonies, awards ceremonies and military parades.
 It was established in 1960 by President Moktar Ould Daddah as a professional holiday for the armed forces, replacing the holidays of the separate branches of the armed forces, as well as resembling the Remembrance Day celebrations in the United Kingdom.
 It is not a public holiday in the country.